-When a binding classification opinion is requested for the classification of goods, a written request therefor shall be submitted to the Director of Customs in Reykjavík.
-The decision of the director of customs on the classification of goods is binding for the enquirer and the customs authorities, unless revoked by the director of customs or altered following an appeal to the State Customs Board, cf. Article 118.
+When a binding classification opinion is requested for the classification of goods, a written request therefor shall be submitted to [the Director of Customs].
+The decision of [the Director of Customs] on the classification of goods is binding for the enquirer and the customs authorities [for six years from the day of release of the decision], unless revoked by [the Director of Customs] or altered following an appeal to the [Internal Revenue Board], cf. Article 118.
 If a binding classification is revoked the decision shall be in force until the enquirer has been informed of the revocation.